Spray paints are not only easy to use, but they also give a bright and beautiful finish to the material it’s used on. So, can you spray paint wood?

 Do Spray Paints Adhere To Wood?

-Spray paints do adhere to bare wood surfaces, but doesn’t adhere if the surface is sealed.
+Spray paints do adhere to bare wood surfaces, but don’t adhere if the surface is sealed.
 Wood is a porous material and will absorb spray paint with ease that is applied at a high speed.

 You must also sand the surface to remove imperfections and make it ready for paint.